 Joey is the President of Matchfire, an award-winning digital agency that has built campaigns for Fortune 50 companies and global nonprofits.
 He’s directed cause campaigns that have raised over $100 million for non-profits across the United States.
 Joey also serves on the Board of the San Luis Obispo Children’s Museum.

 Maryellen spent most of her professional career as a legal administrator, retiring from Andre, Morris & Buttery in San Luis Obispo.
-Today she focuses on management consulting with both nonprofit and for profit clients, including the SLO Symphony, Festival Mozaic, and the SLO Little Theatre.
+Today she focuses on management consulting with both nonprofit and for profit clients, including the SLO Symphony, Festival Mozaic, and the SLO Repertory Theatre.
 She has also served on several local boards and is the Immediate Past President of PCPA Foundation.

 Morgen Houlis, a CPA and Principal with Glen Burdette for 21 years, is an expert in cost segregation studies and fixed and capitalized asset concepts, focusing on the hospitality industry.
 She is also passionate about trust administration.
 In addition to serving as acting Treasurer for the Foundation for the Performing Arts Center, Morgen serves as Treasurer for RISE, an organization which provides crisis intervention and treatment services to survivors of sexual and intimate partner violence.
 Morgen holds a Bachelor of Science degree from Cal Poly and has practiced as a licensed CPA in New York and Wyoming.
 She is the former Treasurer of both SLOHS Boosters and San Luis Obispo Botanical Garden.